scrygl/shadertoy-to-video-with-FBO/README.rst

 **Uploading created video to Twitter/Instagram** - pixel format set to *yuv420p* for *libx264* codec and video can be uploaded to any social platform without problems.

+Nor supported - Cubemaps, Shader-Cubemap, 3d texture, audio and video input also not supported.

 **Update 2021:**
 -----------------